KevinZheng2222/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](1.jpg)
 (HIghlighted in red is the Windows download, yellow Mac download, green Linux download)

-VSCode should llok like this:
+VSCode should look like this:
 ![Image](2.png)